clvrai/Relation-Network-Tensorflow/README.md

 *[red, blue, green, yellow, cyan, magenta, circle, rectangle, yes, no]*

+**File format**

+Generated files use HDF5 file format.
+Each data point comtains an *image*, an one-hot vector *q* encdoing a question, and an one-hot vector *a* encoding the corresponding answer.

 Note that this implementation only follows the main idea of the original paper while differing a lot in implementation details such as model architectures, hyperparameters, applied optimizer, etc. Also, the design of Sort-of-CLEVR only follows the high-level ideas of the one proposed in the orginal paper.

 \*This code is still being developed and subject to change.